joanlopez/golang-advent-of-code/2019/README.md

 Now you can implement some amplifiers that contains a running program inside it.

-The key of this problem is understand properly how each amplifier work and how they're communicated through the input / output operations.
-It took me a lot of time to really understand how it works.
+The key of this problem is understand properly how each amplifier works and how they're communicated through the input / output operations.
+It took me a lot of time to really understand how it works, specially for the part two (where it's more relevant for the feedback loop mode).

 Once I took it, then it was quite easy.
 Be careful with misunderstandings, IMHO it can be tricky.
+If you have a look at the leaderboard [here](https://adventofcode.com/2019/leaderboard/day/7), you can see how big is the difference between the one star results from the two stars ones.
+So, it seems even the experts suffered something similar.